awooff/kae.si/site/notes/additive.md

 Additive synthesis works by composing sound through the combination of sine (or other) sound waves & files.
-Through this technique you can technically generate literally any sound imaginable, and even vocode the human voice.
+Through this technique you can technically generate literally any sound imaginable, and even the vocoded human voice.

 Essentially, it works by analyzing the waveforms of any given sound file & using a [[Fourier Transform]] to plot an incoming linear signal into an oscillator graph composed of thousands of sine waves, in turn approximating the original source to a high degree of accuracy.